 Suitcases and shopping carts

-She’s been counting down to her flight home since the beginning of the month.
-It’s been an agonizing few days of submitting papers and clocking in last-minute work obligations, and she can’t wait one more second.
+She’s been counting down since the beginning of the month.
+It’s been an agonizing few weeks of submitting papers and clocking in last-minute work obligations, and she can’t wait one more second.
 Her suitcases are lying open on the floor – half packed – with over a week to go.
-Not because she’s such a great planner, but because the sight of open suitcases makes the upcoming trip so much more exciting.
+Not because she’s such a great planner; it’s just that the sight of open suitcases builds up the anticipation.
+She’s finally going home.

-Some part of her slightly regrets broadcasting her excitement so hard.
+Some part of her regrets broadcasting her excitement.
 She is now burdened with fifty people’s shopping lists.
-Halfway through her fifth Target run, she wonders why she loves them.
+Halfway through her sixth Target run, she wonders why she loves her friends.
 Why can’t they ask for Cheetos and Hershey’s like normal people?
-Apparently “outside India” is a magical fairyland where everything you can think of just lands in your lap.
+Apparently “outside India” is a magical fairyland where everything you want just lands in your lap.

 To be fair, it’s hard to argue with that logic.
 She has now been to a store that looks and